Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Results

 \subsection{Electronic structure}

 For unstrained CsK$_2$Sb, we found a band gap of 1.0\;eV with vdW-DF-cx\cite{Berland_2014} and 1.6\;eV with HSE06\cite{Krukau_2006}, in good agreement results from previous HSE06 calculations\cite{Wu_2023} and many-body perturbation theory\cite{Cocchi_2019}, but somewhat higher than results from experiments\cite{Ghosh_1978}.
-The HSE06 band structure is provided in Supplemental Material Fig. S2.
-Since the shape of the band structure is very similar with the two functionals, we used vdW-DF-cx to obtain $\varepsilon_{n\mathbf{k}}$ on a dense $\mathbf{k}$-point grid.
+The HSE06 band structure is provided in SM\cite{SM} Fig. S2.
+Since the band structure shapes of the two functionals are very similar, we used vdW-DF-cx to obtain $\varepsilon_{n\mathbf{k}}$ on a dense $\mathbf{k}$-point grid.

 Figure \ref{fig: band_structure} shows the electronic band structure at different strains.
 For ease of comparison, the band structures are aligned to the $\Gamma$ point valence band ($\mathrm{v}$) energy $\varepsilon_\mathrm{v\Gamma}$.
+Corresponding bands aligned to core levels, used for competing deformation potentials are provided in the SM\cite{SM}.

 The conduction band at zero strain has a $\Gamma$-centered minimum with a dispersion similar to a Kane-band, i.e., parabolic-to-linear\cite{Kane_1957}.
 Under strain, the conduction band $\Gamma$ valley shifts upwards while the three-fold degenerate conduction band valley at X remains nearly constant in energy, relative to $\varepsilon_{\mathrm{v}\Gamma}$.
-At a strain of 2\%, the two valleys aligns, while for larger strains, the conduction band minimum (CBM) shifts to X.
+At a strain of 2\%, the two valleys align, while for larger strains, the conduction band minimum (CBM) shifts to X.

 The valence band between $\Gamma$ and X has a very flat slope.
 The band flattens further with increasing compressive strain, i.e., smaller unit cells, and becomes almost constant at 4\%\ strain.
 Beyond this point, the valence band maximum (VBM) shifts to X. In tandem with the band flattening, the curvature and hence also the electron group velocities, increases perpendicular to this line, as seen by the valence band along the X--U, $\Gamma$--L, and X--W lines.
 Increasing velocities with decreasing volume can be explained by increasing wave function overlaps\cite{Ziman_1972}.